Bank of America Review: APYs, Fees & Who It's Best For in 2026

 Frequently asked questions

-- Yes, Bank of America is one of the safest banks in the U.S. It is designated as a Globally Systemically Important Bank (G-SIB), meaning it faces the highest level of regulatory scrutiny.
-All deposits are also FDIC insured up to $250,000 per depositor.
+- Yes, Bank of America is one of the safest banks in the United States.
+It is regulated by the Office of the Comptroller of the Currency (OCC), its deposits are FDIC insured, and it is designated as a Global Systemically Important Bank, subjecting it to the highest levels of regulatory scrutiny.

 Rates and product terms shown reflect publicly available information at the time of our 2026 review and can change at any time.
 Always confirm current APYs and fees directly with the bank before opening an account.